jenfranx30/savemate-docs/TECHNOLOGY_STACK.md

 ---

 **Contact Information:**
-For questions about this document, contact the team lead or post in the team Discord channel.
+For questions about this document, contact the team lead or post in the team group chat channel.

 **Last Reviewed:** November 19, 2025
 **Next Review:** End of Week 7 (Post-project retrospective)